IskhakM/IskhakM/README.md

 # Hi!
 I'm Iskhak Murzaev 👋

-### 🚀 Python Backend Developer
+### 🚀 Python Backend Developer | FastAPI • Django • PostgreSQL

 ## 🐍 About Me

-I primarily work with Python and focus on backend development and automation.
+I'm a Python backend developer focused on building APIs and automation tools.

-I enjoy solving real problems, building APIs, automating routine tasks, and learning new technologies through practice.
-Most of my experience comes from personal projects and automation tools that I use in my daily work.
+Most of my experience comes from personal projects and automating real business tasks.
+I enjoy solving practical problems, learning new technologies, and turning repetitive processes into simple and reliable software.

 I'm particularly interested in:

-- **Backend development** with FastAPI, Django, and Flask
+- Backend development with FastAPI, Django, and Flask
-- **API design and integration**
+- REST API design and integration
-- **Database design** with PostgreSQL and SQLAlchemy
+- PostgreSQL and SQLAlchemy
-- **Automation** using Python
+- Automation with Python
 - Writing clean, maintainable, and reliable code

-I'm always looking to improve my skills and contribute to real-world projects while continuing to grow as a backend developer.
+I'm continuously improving my backend development skills and always open to learning new technologies.

 ---